 Frequently Asked Questions

 Yes!
 This is the preferred method when needing to be seen by a nurse or doctor.
-To best utilize your time and ours, call ahead 317-940-9385 to make an appointment or book your appointment online at myhealth.butler.edu.
+To best utilize your time and ours, please call 317-940-9385 to schedule an appointment.

 You are responsible for any deductibles, co-insurance and/or co-payments.
 All charges may be charged to your student account.
 There is no need to have cash on hand in order to be seen.
 BUHS does have the ability to accept HSA and FSA credit cards.

 Yes.
 Bring your insurance card and your student ID to the clinic when you visit.
-Butler University does not bill prescriptions from out dispensary, in-house lab tests or medical supplies to insurance.
-These costs are billed directly to the student’s bursar university account.
-To pay for these services with an HSA card please contact 317-940-4113.
+Butler University does not bill prescriptions from our dispensary, in-house lab tests, or medical supplies to insurance.
+These costs are billed directly to the student’s University bursar account.
+To pay for these services with an HSA card, please contact 317-940-4113.